-- Prior approval is required for total daily doses greater than the equivalent daily maximum dose of 90 MME/day (Table 1) or greater than the maximum daily dose per claim (Table 3). - Prior approval is required for greater than 5 days supply for acute pain and 7 days supply for postoperative pain. - Prior approval requests should include the beneficiary's diagnosis and reason for exceeding dose per day limits and duration (days supply) limits.
+- Prior approval is required for total daily doses greater than the equivalent daily maximum dose of 90 MME/day than the maximums listed in (Table 1) or greater than the maximum daily dose per claim (Table 3). - Prior approval is required for greater than 5 days supply for acute pain and 7 days supply for postoperative pain. - Prior approval requests should include the beneficiary's diagnosis and reason for exceeding dose per day limits and duration (days supply) limits.

-Medicaid and Health Choice Effective Date: March 4, 2002 Amended Date:
+Medicaid and Health Choice Effective Date: March 4, 2002 Amended Date: July 9, 2020